Geometric Graph Manifolds with non-negative scalar curvature: A dichotomy and the proof of nonneg

 We proceed by showing that our \ggms are essentially 3-dimensional.
 Observe that we only use here that $M^n\setminus W$ is connected, with no curvature assumptions.
 In fact, the same proof shows that if $M^n\setminus W$ has $k$ connected components, then $M^n$ splits off an $(n-k-2)$-dimensional Euclidean factor.

 {\it Claim.
 If $n>3$, the universal cover of $M^n$ splits off an $(n-3)$-dimensional Euclidean factor.} \proof Assume first that $M^n$ is the union of two cylinders $C$ and $C'$ with common boundary~$H$.
 Consider the nullity distributions $\Gamma$ and $\Gamma'$ on the interior of $C$ and $C'$, which extend uniquely to parallel codimension one distributions $F$ and $F'$ on $H$, respectively.
-If $F=F'$, then $\Gamma\cup\Gamma'$ is a globally defined parallel distribution, which implies that the universal cover is an isometric product $N^2\times\R^{n-2}$.
-Otherwise $J:=F\cap F'$ is a codimension two parallel distribution on $H$.
+Recall that $F\ne F'$ since otherwise the universal cover is an isometric product $N^2\times\R^{n-2}$.
+So $J:=F\cap F'$ is a codimension two parallel distribution on $H$.
 We claim that $J$ extends to a parallel distribution on the interior of both $C$ and $C'$.

 To see this, we only need to argue for $C$, so lift the distributions $J$ and $F$ to the cover $S^1\times \R^{n-2}$ of $H$ under the projection $\pi\colon \tcyl\to C=\cyl$, and denote these lifts by $\hat J$ and $\hat F$.
 They are again parallel distributions whose leaves project to those of $J$ and $F$ under $\pi$.
 At a point $(x_0,v_0)\in S^1\times \R^{n-2}$ a leaf of $\hat F$ is given by $\{x_0\}\times \R^{n-2}$ and hence a leaf of $\hat J$ by $\{x_0\}\times W$ for some affine hyperplane $W\subset\R^{n-2}$.
 Since $\hat J$ is parallel, any other leaf is given by $\{x\}\times W$ for $x\in S^1$.
 Since $G$ permutes the leaves of $\hat F$, $W$ is invariant under the projection of $G$ into $\Iso(\R^{n-2})$.
 Therefore $\pi(\{x\}\times W)$ for $x\in\su$ are the leaves of a parallel distribution on the interior of $C$, restricting to $J$ on its boundary.